snemarch/haspwn/README.md

 this interface as well, but there's some more re-architecturing needed to get things right; to avoid code duplication as well as giving a coherent feel.

-Probably time to move profiling code out of the main file, and adding a haspwn_test with a benchmark?

 ## Optimization history